Abstract art

 The use of UV-C in the remediation and control of biofilms on historical buildings and artefacts

 The research being undertaken at the Roman villa at Newport, Isle of Wight is a collaborative research project with external stakeholders Paul Simpson (Isle of Wight Council), John Stewart and Andrew More (Historic England).
 Biofilms growing on historic buildings and artefacts can cause serious damage, with critical implications for their conservation and preservation.
 We are investigating novel on-site biofilm detection methods and the use of UVC as a cost-effective, reliable and non-destructive remediation tool for endangered historic buildings.
-To investigate the use of UVC treatment in historic buildings Dr Joy Watts (Biological Sciences), Dr Rob Inkpen (Geography), Dr Andy Gibson and Dr Emily Butcher (both School of Earth and Environmental Sciences) are working to create rapid monitoring and remediation tools that will be suitable for application at other historically important sites and buildings.
+To investigate the use of UVC treatment in historic buildings Dr Joy Watts (Biological Sciences), Dr Rob Inkpen (Geography), Dr Andy Gibson and Dr Emily Butcher (both School of the Environment and Life Sciences) are working to create rapid monitoring and remediation tools that will be suitable for application at other historically important sites and buildings.

 “Middle East-Europe” Heritage Forum (June 2020)